Everything you've done is worth it

 -Currently on the national team, what kind of relationship do you have with each of them, Shiro, Endo Hisashi, and Janne, and what kind of coaching do you receive from them?

-Janne really does treat me like her own child.
-But she's not easy on me at all (laughs).
-I have a really good relationship with each of my coaches, and the coaches also get along really well with each other.
-I think it's a really good team with great teamwork.
+Janne really dotes on me like I'm his own child.
+He's not soft on me at all, though (laughs).
+My relationship with each of the coaches is excellent, and the coaches get along very well with each other.
+I think it's a really great team with amazing teamwork.

 She immediately records her skating on a tablet and objectively reviews the footage to identify areas for improvement.
 On the left is Hinako Tomitaka, and in the middle is Anri Kawamura.
 A scene from the Beijing Olympics.
 Photo/Janne Lahtela